bit-Pro/CV-workshop/CV updated.md

 ##Joseph Bloggs

-1 Smith St, Dunedin | (03) 477 4774 | xboxfiend512@hotmail.com
+1 Smith St, Dunedin | (03) 477 4774 | Joesephbloggs@email.com

 ###Personal Summary

-I am great with people because I can communicate well and I am very friendly, as well as having good manners.
-I am very reliable, I always turn up on time, I’m honest and hard working and I enjoy working with people.
+I have a wide variety of personal and interpersonal skills developed in the workplace.
+I am a strong believer in time management and organisation.
 I have a very positive attitude and I enjoy making a difference and making the most of every opportunity.
-I am currently studying towards a BIT and I am enjoying all my papers.
-I am doing quite well with my grades and I have not missed a class all of this semester without a medical certificate.
-I really enjoy learning new things and I take pride in myself to do well.

 ###Skills list
 * Good communication